 You may not notice this: Ho Chi Minh City is a trade port city as a result of its location, and Nha Rong Port, was Saigon's initial commercial trading port.

-The port was built when France ruled over Vietnam, but in 1979 Vietnam converted it into Ho Chi Minh museum.
+The port was built when France ruled over Vietnam, but in 1979, Vietnam converted it into the Ho Chi Minh Museum.
 The historical structure is a fascinating place to visit since it combines French and Vietnamese architectural styles.
 A noteworthy marker with a crucial historical value is Nha Rong Wharf.
-This was also the venue where an important historic event took place: President Ho Chi Minh departed Vietnam on the ship Amiral Latouche Tréville on June 5, 1911 in an effort to free Vietnam from the French colonialists' tyranny.
+This was also the venue where an important historic event took place: President Ho Chi Minh departed Vietnam on the ship Amiral Latouche Tréville on June 5, 1911, in an effort to free Vietnam from the French colonialists' tyranny.

-12. Take a ‘Green’ Moment in City’s Best Parks
+12. Take a ‘Green’ Moment in the City’s Best Parks

 Despite being a swarming city, Ho Chi Minh City offers you another side of its natural beauty which is filled with many great parks, from landscapes covered in trees, to more urban-suited green areas.

-Tao Dan Park - one of the city’s oldest parks, September 23rd Park, Bach Dang Port Park,... all located in District 1 are where you can relax, take a walk under thousands of greenish trees and maybe sip your favorite takeaway cup of Saigonese coffee “Cafe sua da" (Iced coffee with milk).
+Tao Dan Park - one of the city’s oldest parks - September 23rd Park, Bach Dang Port Park, and others located in District 1 are places where you can relax, take a walk under thousands of greenish trees, and maybe sip your favorite takeaway cup of Saigonese coffee, “Cafe sua da" (Iced coffee with milk).
 You can easily find this type of drink almost everywhere in Ho Chi Minh City.

 13. Spend a Day at Cho Lon - Saigon Chinatown